 Dearest Rachel –

 Yes, I said thank you.
-I’ve complained before so sometimes about our Daniel claims to of seen you in his dreams, and I don’t.
+I’ve complained before some times about how Daniel claims to have seen you in his dreams, and I don’t.
 But you were there for me this morning, and although I don’t remember anything that you said, just the fact that you were there was good enough for me.

 Honestly, I think you were unaware of having been gone.
 But maybe you suspected something when I held you as tight as I did, and kissed you – all over.
 I mean, we were always affectionate, but I’m pretty sure this level was unusual, even for me.
 All I know is that you didn’t seem to have any problem with it, and were more than happy to reciprocate.

 We may have been outside at one point or another – I think was more like our backyard than, say, any beach.
 What I do remember was that at some point we were walking into a bookstore.
 None that I can remember from real life, nor can I describe very well at this point, but I do vaguely recall the fairly middle-aged lady – who I can only assume was the proprietor – greeting us like she knew us.
 And I recall the aisles of books bending and curving with eldritch geometry.
 Weirdest of all was an explosion that went off upstairs while we were at the bookstore, which we took notice of, but were unfazed, as it seemed to be a regular occurrence.

 Dreams.
 Go figure.